nosoop/SM-TFCustomAttributeStarterPack/README.md

 - If you provide a compiled SourceMod plugin to another person, you MUST include the source code with your modifications per GPLv3+.
 (This applies to all SourceMod code / plugins in general.)
-- If you run a compiled SourceMod plugin on a server you own, modified or not, you are under no further obligation to provide any source code to any end-users.
+- If you run a compiled SourceMod plugin on a server you own, modified or not, you are under no further obligation to provide any source code to any end-users (that is, any players on the server).
 	- Attribution is nice, but not required if you're simply running the code.
 I couldn't care less, really.
 If you do feel like providing a URL for attribution of any custom attributes available here that you are using, linking to this repository is preferred.
 If you need